 Some five hundred years ago, a 26 year old sculptor was given the task of turning a leftover slab of marble into a work of art.
 Other artists had tried to give life to the stone and had failed, but the young artist took on the contract, determined to shape the marble that others had discarded.

-Early in the morning on September 13, 1501, the artist began to work in order to extract his vision from the piece of stone.
+Early in the morning on September 13, 1501, the young artist began to work in order to extract his vision from the piece of stone.
 He carved and carved until he set his dream free.

 Later, artist Giorgio Vasari would describe the process as, “bringing back to life of one who was dead.”